 Real-time notifications are awfully convenient, but our phones and laptops constantly being inundated with non-relevant notifications can lead to desensitisation and frustration.
 Risk Wizard sends relevant real-time notifications only to the appropriate users, thus helping you maintain compliance as well as cutting down on non-essential notifications to team members.

-FREE TRIAL: Visit https://www.riskwizard.com/freetrial or email to: firstname.lastname@example.org
+Get a demo: Visit riskwizard.com/demo or email to: firstname.lastname@example.org